codingrhythm/unshredder/README.md

 _____

 1. Run `shred.py` to shred photos from original folder.
 The outputs will be in shredded folder.
 2. Run `unshred.py` to restore photos from shredded folder.
+Restored photos will be in unshredded folder.

 The script will also detect the width of shreds and number of shreds automatically.